diy/open-sourcerer/script.md

 In Windows you got Bash when you installed Git.
 Go to `Programs` > `Git` and select `Git Bash`.

 We'll refer to both Mac's *Terminal* and Window's *Git Bash* as just *Bash*.

+> screenshot of both a terminal and git bash window

 Let's check our git in Bash.
 In the Bash window type: